 But, until the Chancellor’s proposals become formalised, it’s down to you to stay alert.
 Just remember – if something like a streaming service offer seems too good to be true, then there might be a catch or a time period which you’ll need to remember to cancel by.

-So if you’re paying for streaming services such as the ones mentioned above, you can compare broadband or fibre packages, download speeds and limits to using our comparison service to make sure you’re get the right deal for you.
+So if you’re a household or student paying for streaming services such as the ones mentioned above, you can compare broadband and broadband or fibre packages, download speeds and limits to using our comparison service to make sure you’re get the right deal for you.